 Example of how Open.ai’s sentiment predicts sentiment based on characters rather than words.

 How to use sentiment analysis for customer feedback

-The simplest way to use sentiment analysis for customer feedback is to measure the sentiment across each of your responses and take the average as a gauge for your overall sentiment.
+Once you have your sentiment scores, what do you do with them?
+The simplest implementation for customer feedback is to measure the sentiment across each of your responses and take the average as a gauge for your overall sentiment.
 Track your average sentiment over time to get a feel for how your customers feel towards your business.
 Building on from here you can look at segmenting the data and comparing different segments, for example, if your business operates in different locations, or perhaps you have some demographic information you can use for segmenting customers.

 Further, you can use a text analytics solution, such as Thematic, to further split up the sentiment across different themes found in your data.
 (And PS. here’s why thematic analysis, if accurate, always beats simple sentiment analysis).

 Options for applying sentiment analysis to your business

 There are many APIs available and it can be a good thing to try different techniques.
 The downside with this is that you will need to set it up yourself and provide all of the infrastructures around it.
 In addition, these sentiment tools are generalised across many different types of text and document data and not specific to customer feedback